gdgpisa/hoverboard-2023/public/data/location.md

 Pisa is near the intersection of two highways: A12 north-south (Genova - Rosignano) and A11 east-west (Pisa - Florence).

-Please note that Pisa is a small town with several pedestrian areas (with access control cameras).
+Pisa is a _small town_ with several pedestrian areas (with access control cameras).
 Parking is a bit of a problem and most parking areas are with pay-meters.

 The nearest free parking to the venue is the [Park Pratale](https://goo.gl/maps/1xpJnXVLowJ2) (15 minutes walk) or the [Park Pietrasantina](https://goo.gl/maps/Cbi9aZy5qi92) (30 minutes walk).